tanikasuresh/SQL-Projects/Danny's-Diner/SQL-Code.md

 SELECT customer_id, product_name FROM dates_cte
 WHERE ranking = 1
 ```
-- this is similar to the previous query, except we select the rows where the
-- order date is less than the join date
+- this is similar to the previous query, except we select the rows where the order date is less than the join date
-- then we rank based on the order date so the closest date to the join date is highest
+- then, we rank based on the order date so the closest date to the join date is highest
 - we then select the rows where the rank is one

 | customer_id | product_name |